SENDCo: Miss Merryn James

 Some pupils have significant additional needs and may meet the criteria for additional Top Up Funding.
 Top Up Funding requires evidence of external agency involvement and can be applied for at 3 dates within the school year.
 This funding enables additional Learning Support Staff to be recruited to support pupils accessing academic and social learning or to support their medical needs.

-SENDIAS - information to support parents in North Somerset
+Please see Flax SEND policies and SENDIAS information to support parents in North Somerset below for further details.

 All of the main school building is accessible via ramps or pathways as alternatives to steps.